+Performed in the same manner as the control testing, the following deactivation rates were observed for air samples collected for all 3 trials.
 Collection at each time point was done via the Gillian 10i air samplers.
 Samples were collected by a technician at specified time points inside the container and stored in a sealed refrigerated container until testing and recovery were complete.
 Technicians were wearing full hazmat coveralls and had no direct exposure to the pathogen at any time.
-The graph below represents the data for the experiment and the control, as it pertains to aerosolized virus.
+The graph below represents the data for the three experiments and the control, as it pertains to surface inoculation.